roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 ```

 However, they were a bit limited.
-Since functions are stateless, but a lot of UI elements are actually stateful, pure function components lucked a way to
+Since functions are stateless, but a lot of UI elements are actually stateful, pure function components lacked a way to
 implement some local state.

 Another problem was that functional components were merely capable of just simple rendering of templates.